 At Central Station, I boarded the train to Katoomba, a small town in the Blue Mountains.
-I enjoyed the ride through the suburbs of Sydney, the building density getting less the more the train moved to the west.
-The small towns we eventually passed looked beautiful from the train and I could already catch glimpses of the mountains, covered with a seemingly endless duvet of trees and ferns.
+I enjoyed the ride through the suburbs of Sydney, the building density getting less the farther the train moved west.
+The small towns we eventually passed, looked beautiful and I could already catch glimpses of the mountains, covered with a seemingly endless duvet of trees and ferns.

-Randomly following some street signs I decided to start my hiking endeavors at Katoomba Falls and see where the path would take me from there – actually nothing that is recommended, as later I read.
-Actually they say, that you should plan your hike and inform relatives or contact persons about your route in case you get lost.
-I might do that the next time and if you should visit these mountains I’d recommend you do the same.
+Randomly following some street signs I decided to start my hiking endeavours at Katoomba Falls and see where the path would take me from there – actually nothing that is recommended.
+Only after my tour, I read that you should plan your hike and inform relatives or contact persons about your route in case you get lost.
+I will definitely do that the next time and if you should visit these mountains I’d recommend you do the same.

-By then I had reached a hiking trail called Prince Henry Cliff Walk – I can highly recommend taking this trail as it’s not steep and therefore not too hard to walk, yet not boring or very crowded.
+By then I had reached a hiking trail called Prince Henry Cliff Walk – a trail I can highly recommend as it’s not very steep and therefore not too hard to walk, yet not boring or over-crowded.
 I walked all the way to Leura Cascades, taking little detours to different look-outs – each of them offering breathtaking views.
-Occasionally, I had to climb some rocks and crouch under fallen trees, it was wonderful.
+Occasionally, I had to climb some rocks and crouch under fallen trees.
+It was wonderful.
 I ate my picnic at Lady Carrington Lookout, enjoying the sun and solitude.
-I was reminded of the hikes I took with my parents in the Alps when I was a child.
+And even though the landscape is so entirely different to the Bavarian Alps, the picnic reminded me of the hikes I went on with my parents when I was a child.
 Nothing beats a picnic in the mountains!

-The houses and gardens of this town were beautiful and I envied its inhabitants for having parrots sitting at their front porches and cockatoos circling their skies.
+The houses and gardens of this town were beautiful and I envied its inhabitants for having parrots sitting on their front porches and cockatoos circling their skies.
 Like Katoomba, this small town still seems to breath the air of the 1930s and I loved that.
-Through a really beautiful book I had bought at a small souvenir store at Echo Point earlier, I found out about a nice restaurant in Leura called Leura Garage and headed there for delicious coffee, dinner and ice cream.
+Through a really beautiful book I had bought at a small souvenir store earlier, I found out about a nice restaurant in Leura called Leura Garage and headed there for delicious coffee, dinner and ice cream.